Broker non-compliance complaint (state AG)

 Complaint letter to your state attorney general escalating a data broker that failed to honor a removal request — with the paper trail to back it up.

-Download the PDFWhen to use this template
+Jump to the letterWhen to use this template

 Use this complaint when a broker has had every reasonable chance to honor your removal request and didn't.
 It escalates the dispute from a private demand to a state-level enforcement matter.
 The AG won't always intervene immediately, but your filing becomes part of the broader pattern of complaints that drive enforcement decisions.